-In this section, we introduce our uncertainty-based gating MoE framework.
-We begin by outlining the general formulation of MoE in Section \ref{subsec:det_moe}.
-Subsequently, we present our proposed method, which extends this general MoE formulation to an uncertainty-based gating model, as detailed in Section \ref{subsec:unc_moe}.
-Finally, in Section \ref{subsec:tsf_mogu}, we demonstrate a concrete application of our mechanism to the task of time series forecasting.
+In this section, we introduce our uncertainty-based gating for the MoE framework.
+We begin by outlining the general formulation of MoE in Section~\ref{subsec:moe} and its extension to Mixture of Gaussians Experts (MoGE) in Section~\ref{subsec:mog}.
+Subsequently, we present our proposed method, MoGU, which extends the MoGE formulation to an uncertainty-based gating model (Section~\ref{subsec:mogu}).
+Finally, in Section~\ref{subsec:tsf_mogu}, we apply this mechanism to the task of time series forecasting.